Crackerjack (2002 film): Plot

-Police arrive to arrest Len as (in a tip-off from Bernie) they discovered marijuana stored at the club.
-The greenkeeper has been secretly growing it but Jack is blamed by the other members.
+Soon the Police arrive to arrest Len as (in a tip-off from Bernie) they discovered marijuana stored at the club.
+It turns out the greenkeeper has been secretly growing marijuana but Jack is blamed by the other members.
 Dave and two of the ladies, Gwen and Eileen, approach the State Governor and convince her to overturn a lifetime ban on Cliff Carew, the club's best player, and the latter takes Len's place.
 Cityside fights their way into the lead and Stan throws the winning shot but he suffers a severe heart attack as he does so and Bernie lodges a protest, meaning the shot is disallowed.
 Jack insists that the rules allow the team a re-shot and he takes his special shot, the 'Flipper', which wins the tournament.
-To rub salt into the wounds, Nancy proves that whilst spying on the club, Bernie violated a restraining order banning him from the club, an illegal act which disqualifies Bernie from holding a gaming licence.
+To rub salt into the wounds, Nancy proves that while spying on the club, Bernie violated a restraining order banning him from the club, an illegal act which disqualifies Bernie from holding a gaming licence.

 Cityside experiences both triumph and tragedy; the club is saved and can continue in its old form.
 However, Stan passes away and the club names the green in his honour.
 The pot growing greenkeeper is sacked and Jack takes over his job and is comforted by Len who says Stan loved him like a son, he and Nancy begin a new life with their friends at the club.
 The film's end credits feature a postscript with still images and a narration by Jack describing the later exploits of all the characters.